dashabezik/Morley/doc/appendix_b.md

 > The p-value below 0.05 is used as default criterion for rejecting the null hypothesis.
 > 2. ***Germination efficiency.*** Germination efficiency is calculated as the ratio of the number of plants
 > with the length of roots and sprouts above the germination threshold (simultaneously) divided by the total number of plants.
-\[1-\dfrac{NG}{TN}\]
+$1-\dfrac{NG}{TN}$
 where NG - number of non-germinated seedlings, TN - total number of plants.

-> 4. ***Root length***.
-The programm calculates two parameters for roots: "root sum" and "root max".
-> The first parameter is a plant total root length.
-> The second parameter is the length of the longest root of a plant.
-> 5. ***Tables***.
-Tables with individual parameters: a table in which the columns are the names of the groups,
-> and the rows are the plant number, the values are presented in $mm$ for lengths and in $mm^2$ for area.
-> There may be gaps in this table, such situations mean that this parameter for a particular plant is null,
-> which does not mean a null value for another parameter (for example, the plant already has a root, but does not yet have a sprout).
-> Thus, you do not lose information about the correspondence of one parameter to another.
-> The summary table is a table, the columns of which contain all the parameters for each photo
+> The *“Measure”* table is a table, the columns of which contain all the parameters for each photo
-> (therefore, the number of rows in each column is the number of plants in this photo).
+> (therefore, the number of rows in each column is the number of plants on this photo).